Personal Injury Law

 Example: Karmine is the payroll manager at an insurance company in Oakland, California.
 She works Monday-Friday from 9:00 AM to 5:00 PM.
 She requests to work 7:00 AM to 3:00 PM on Fridays so she can attend a weekly physical therapy appointment for her chronic arthritis.
 Her boss tells her they will think about it, but she needs to keep her original schedule until they make a decision.
 After two Fridays with no follow-up, Karmine asks for an update.
 Her boss tells her they will meet with her in person the following Friday at 4:30 PM to discuss.
 When Karmine arrives, they tell her that since employees receive their paychecks on Fridays at 5:00 PM, it is an essential function of her job to personally hand them their checks as they walk out.
 Karmine points out that she processes all paychecks before 3:00 PM and can distribute them to employees before she leaves, or someone else can distribute them at 5:00 PM.
 Her boss replies that maybe Karmine should seek a different physical therapist that she can visit at a different time rather than ask for special treatment.
 The employer displayed numerous signs of bad faith throughout this process.

 Assessing whether your employer violated the interactive process is a case by case scenario.
-Let the skilled employment attorneys at Spencer Young Law provide you with a free consultation today.
-Call now if you have questions.
+Let a skilled employment attorney at Spencer Young Law provide you with a free consultation today.